nagaozen/asp-xtreme-evolution/README.md

 ASP Xtreme Evolution
 ====================

 The ASP Xtreme Evolution goal is to be a versatile MVC URL-Friendly base for Classic ASP applications with some additional features that are not ASP native.
 It should implement things that are common to most applications removing the pain of starting a new software and helping you to structure it so that you get things right from the beginning.
+Our key concepts are choice and freedom over limiting conventions, polyglotism, sustained quality, extensibility which we try to implement in a clean, maintainable and extensible way.

 License
 -------